cl4cnam/funcSug/README.md

 For this aim, it uses the "**concurrent way**" or more exactly the "**logically parallel way**".
 That is, it introduces explicit concurrency where no concurrency seems present or mandatory.
 The concurrency is reputed to be very difficult.
 However, amazingly, many cases are simpler with explicit concurrency!

-With this style, you can program **like you program for the console** without users losing the multiple possibilities of interaction (Indeed, this style suppresses the *inversion of control* of the callback style of event-driven programming).
+With this style, you can program **as you program for the console** without users losing the multiple possibilities of interaction (Indeed, this style suppresses the *inversion of control* of the callback style of event-driven programming).

 This "**concurrent way**" is expressed thanks to additional control flow instructions (beyond `if`, `while`, `for`,...):
 - `parallel` / `parallel exitAfter ... finished` / `parallel(select ...)` / `parallel(for ... in ...)`,